decentraland/content-service/README.md

 ## Replication

-To replicate a `content-service` run:
+To replicate a `content-service` server run:

 ```
 $ make replicate
 ```

 You will recieve a prompt to input the map coordinates for the NW and SE parcels.

+This program connects to the server url provided in `config.yml`.
+It stores the data files in the dir specified by `localstorage` and populates the Redis instance defined in the `redis` field.